sushmasai1704-web/systolic_array/README.md

 GTKWave for waveform viewing (sim/*.vcd)
 Python 3 for golden reference model
 Author
 Built as part of an RTL design portfolio covering systolic arrays, AXI4, RISC-V pipelines, PWM, and formal verification.
-EOF

-git add README.md git commit -m "Add README with architecture diagram and simulation instructions" git push